CBIIT/pdc-model/slurp-pdc.md

 ## DESCRIPTION

-`slurp-gdc.pl` reads YAML "Gen3" schema configuration files as provided in the open source [repo](https://github.com/esacinc/PDC-Public.git), and converts it into [Model Description File](https://github.com/CBIIT/bento-mdf) format.
+`slurp-pdc.pl` reads YAML "Gen3" schema configuration files as provided in the open source [repo](https://github.com/esacinc/PDC-Public.git), and converts it into [Model Description File](https://github.com/CBIIT/bento-mdf) format.
 Specifically, by default, it reads from a submodule version of the